 Manager Marketing and Communications, Greater Shepparton City Council

 As part of her role, Fiona is responsible for overseeing and supporting Shepparton Show Me, including management of the Shepparton Show Me Marketing Co-ordinator position.
-Prior to coming to Greater Shepparton City Council in October 2012, she was the Business Development Manager at GOTAFE for the Hume Region.
-Fiona’s background includes marketing and brand management, business development, customer service and staff management.
+Prior to coming to Greater Shepparton City Council in 2012, she was the Business Development Manager at GOTAFE.
+Fiona’s experience includes strategic and business planning, strategic marketing and brand management, business development, customer service and staff management.
 She has been the director of two home based small businesses including Le Gassick Consulting, delivering strategic and business planning, marketing strategy development and tender and submission writing services.

-SSM has been working in partnership with Greater Shepparton City Council to attract a large scale music event to the area.
-Work is well underway with this project, with two exciting announcements to take place in later 2018 or early 2019.
+SSM has been working in partnership with Greater Shepparton City Council to attract a large scale music event to the region, and late in 2019 were excited to announce that Red Hill Entertainment have been appointed to take on this opportunity, which will see the inaugural Land Of Plenty music festival delivered in November 2019.

-A massive thank you to the SSM Committee members for their energy, generosity of their time and unwavering support of the SSM initiative and staff.
-Their direction and leadership is critical to the success experienced by SSM this year.
+A massive thank you to the SSM Committee for their energy, generosity of their time, belief in the SSM initiative, and support for the staff.
+Their direction and leadership is critical to the success experienced by SSM year after year.

 “We are extremely fortunate to have such passionate, energetic and committed local business people who are willing to take the time to strategically support the prosperity of Shepparton.
 It is a pleasure and honour to work with the members of SSM and I would like to thank them for being so generous with their time.
-The collective effort of our business community underpins the level of growth, prosperity and vibrancy that Shepparton is currently experience.”
+The Committee also needs to be commended for being bold and brave as we embrace the new SSM Marketing Strategy that will see a new direction for SSM into the future.”

 Manager Economic Development, Greater Shepparton City Council